 - Soak up soup – Easy Slow Cooker Keto Carnivore Beef Stew is delicious with a side of buttered bread to soak up the soup.

-- Make a sandwich – An Avocado Tuna Melt Sandwich has never tasted better than with this keto bread recipe!
+- Make a sandwich – An Avocado Tuna Melt Sandwich has never tasted better than with this keto bread recipe.
+It’s also amazing with Slow Cooker Crack Chicken!

 - French Toast on a Special Morning – Keto French Toast is a fancy breakfast made for keto macros when you use this psyllium husk bread.